Johnny-quattro/DayZ-Update-1.26-Compatible-CHERNARUS-Boosted-Loot-Server-Mission-Files-For-PC-and-Console/readme.txt

 More suppressors.
 DONE.

 Coloured Variants of Assault Rifles and Moisins spawn.
-(AR's mainly In gas area at Rify & Pavolovo) DONE
+(ARs mainly in gas area at Rify & Pavolovo) DONE

 Slightly More Ammo.
 DONE.